Jun. 16, 2026 06:20AM PST

 The great divergence

-She traces today’s split market back to the Fed’s tightening cycle in 2022, but points to the 2025 cohort of listings as an early signal of a potential reset.
+Speaking to the Investing News Network after the Web Summit, Zheng characterized the current landscape not necessarily as healthy, but as heavy.
+She traced today’s split market back to the US Federal Reserve's tightening cycle in 2022, but pointed to the 2025 cohort of listings as an early signal of a potential reset.

-“A lot of these companies that did go public went public at a lower valuation than their highest private valuation,” she said, which effectively turned them into down-round IPOs.
+“A lot of these companies that did go public went public at a lower valuation than their highest private valuation,” she said, adding that this effectively turned them into down-round IPOs.
+She described this as a healthier step than resisting markdowns, which resulted in a logjam of deal-making and exit activity.

-At the same time, she stresses that today’s venture landscape is far from normal: a handful of highly hyped, marquee names are capturing a disproportionate share of dollars and attention, whereas in a typical market, activity would be far less concentrated.
+At the same time, Zheng stressed that today’s venture landscape is far from normal — a handful of highly hyped, marquee names are capturing a disproportionate share of dollars and attention, whereas in a typical market activity would be far less concentrated.
+For example, data from PitchBook shows that SpaceX’s acquisition of xAI for US$250 billion accounted for 72 percent of US$347.30 billion in exit value in Q1.

 The critical question for 2026 is whether this dispersion in value is genuine or merely price inflation.

-While some of the shift reflects ordinary price inflation, she believes a majority of the dispersion can be attributed to the AI hype right now.
+“In terms of whether genuine value is being created,” Zheng explained, “(that) will ultimately come down to how quickly AI can become profitable.”
+While some of the shift reflects ordinary price inflation, she believes the majority of the dispersion can be attributed to AI hype right now.

 The IPO landscape: Mega names vs. the next cohort

-Zheng views the “democratization” of venture as promising but still highly experimental, and the race to standardize this infrastructure is not without conflict.
+Zheng views the “democratization” of venture as promising, but still highly experimental, and the race to standardize this infrastructure is not without conflict.
 A recent patent infringement lawsuit filed by Nasdaq Private Market against Vancouver-based Hiive underscores the high stakes in controlling the plumbing of secondary trading.

-NPM alleges that Hiive’s process for converting non-standardized information, such as emails, into standardized exchange data infringes on its newly granted patent for share transfer settlement.
+Nasdaq Private Market alleges that Hiive’s process for converting non-standardized information, such as emails, into standardized exchange data infringes on its newly granted patent for share transfer settlement.

 For retail investors who rely on these platforms for liquidity, the case serves as a reminder that the systems facilitating their access are themselves subject to significant legal and regulatory headwinds.